vahidzee/zcode/README.md

 # Zee Code

-ZCode is a custom compression algorithm I originally developed for a competition held for the Fall 2018 Datastructures and Algorithms course of Dr. Mahdi Safarnejad-Boroujeni at Sharif University of Technology, at which I became first-place.
+ZCode is a custom compression algorithm I originally developed for a competition held for the Spring 2019 Datastructures and Algorithms course of [Dr. Mahdi Safarnejad-Boroujeni](https://scholar.google.com/citations?user=TNfL9SIAAAAJ&hl=en) at [Sharif University of Technology](http://ce.sharif.edu/), at which I became first-place.
 The code is pretty slow and has a lot of room for optimization, but it is pretty readable.
 It can be an excellent educational resource for whoever is starting on compression algorithms.

 The algorithm is a cocktail of classical compression algorithms mixed and served for Unicode documents.
-It hinges around the LZW algorithm to create a finite size symbol dictionary; the results are then byte-coded into variable-length custom symbols, which I call zee codes!
+It hinges around the [LZW algorithm](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Welch) to create a finite size symbol dictionary; the results are then byte-coded into variable-length custom symbols, which I call `zee` codes!
 Finally, the symbol table is truncated accordingly, and the compressed document is encoded into a byte stream.

-Huffman trees highly inspire zee codes, but because in normal texts, symbols are usually much more uniformly distributed than the original geometrical (or exponential) distribution assumption for effective Huffman coding, the gains of using variable-sized byte-codes both from an implementation and performance perspective outweighed bit Huffman encodings.
+[Huffman trees](https://en.wikipedia.org/wiki/Huffman_coding) highly inspire `zee` codes, but because in normal texts, symbols are usually much more uniformly distributed than the original geometrical (or exponential) distribution assumption for effective Huffman coding, the gains of using variable-sized byte-codes both from an implementation and performance perspective outweighed bit Huffman encodings.
 Results may vary, but my tests showed a steady ~4-5x compression ratio on Farsi texts, which is pretty nice!

 ## Installation

-ZCode is available from pip, and requires only a 3.6 or higher python installation beforehand.
+ZCode is available on pip, and only requires a 3.6 or higher python installation beforehand.

 ```shell
 pip install -U zcode